pmiossec/vsts-docs/docs/repos/git/commits.md

 Amend your last commit to correct small errors without making a new commit.

 > [!WARNING]
+> Avoid amending [pushed](pushing.md) commits that other developers could have retrieved and based their work on.
+That could be a confusing situation for developers to be in and be complicated to recover from.
-> Do not amend [pushed](pushing.md) commits.
-If you need to update pushed code, [undo the changes with revert](undo.md) or create and push another commit.
+> If you need to update pushed code, prefer to [undo the changes with revert](undo.md) or create and push another commit.

 #### [Visual Studio](#tab/visual-studio/)
 1. Open the **Changes** view in Team Explorer and stage your updated changes.
 You can amend just the commit message by leaving the staged changes empty.